 Various themes run through this Work Programme, cutting across the different sectoral Destinations.
-A first set of themes respond to the wider challenges identified in the three key strategic orientations of the Horizon Europe Strategic Plan 2025-2027:
+A first set of themes respond to the wider challenges identified in the three key strategic orientations of the Horizon Europe strategic plan 2025-2027:

-• Strengthening resilient societies and democracy.
+- Strengthening resilient societies and democracy.
 The central focus of Cluster 3 is supporting the prevention, preparedness and response to the wide range of threats to internal security identified above, as well as ensuring the security of citizens, critical infrastructure and of society as a whole.
-Strengthening our democracies and making them more resilient - both materially and psychologically - has taken on a new urgency since the Russian invasion of Ukraine.
+Strengthening our democracies and making them more resilient both materially and psychologically has taken on a new urgency since the Russian full-scale invasion of Ukraine.
 European citizens need to be protected from hybrid threats such as disinformation campaigns or fake news while upholding the rule of law and basic freedoms, including freedom of speech.
-Civil security research and innovation needs to equip civil security practitioners to mitigate the consequences of armed conflict, in particular attacks on critical infrastructures.
-By funding research to strengthen our societies and democracies against hybrid threats while protecting our infrastructures against cyber-physical attacks and preparing our societies and people, Cluster 3 shows its ability to adapt to changing conditions and challenges.

-- Securing the digital transition.
+Civil security research and innovation needs to equip civil security practitioners with the ability to mitigate the consequences of armed conflict, in particular attacks on critical infrastructures.
+By funding research to strengthen and prepare our societies, democracies, and infrastructure against hybrid threats, Cluster 3 shows its ability to adapt to changing conditions and challenges. - Securing the digital transition.
 The more widespread and ubiquitous digital technology is, the greater the threats of new and unforeseen vulnerabilities and new opportunities for criminals and violent extremists as well as new challenges, needs and tools for law enforcement authorities, infrastructures, businesses and individuals.
 Research on cybercrime and cybersecurity helps to address these matters.
-With the aim of creating a secure and trustworthy digital environment Cluster 3 will invest in cybersecurity R&I to strengthen the EU's resilience, protect its infrastructures, and improve its ability to cope with cyber incidents.
+With the aim of creating a secure and trustworthy digital environment, Cluster 3 will invest in cybersecurity R&I to strengthen the EU's resilience, protect its infrastructures, and improve its ability to cope with cyber incidents.
 This will help increase the EU's open strategic autonomy in cybersecurity.
 Cluster 3 addresses cybercrime and the developing security threats in a digital age, such as criminal use of AI, to protect people, institutions and companies against cyber-enabled crimes.
 It will also continue to harness the opportunities of new technologies for law enforcement, border management and disaster risk reduction, and uphold the ability of the law enforcement to lawfully access and exploit digital evidence, without compromising or weakening privacy safeguards or cybersecurity (where relevant). - Supporting the green transition in civil security.
 Climate change and environmental degradation are increasingly recognised as threat multipliers.
-Climate-related extreme events such as floods, droughts and forest fires pose increasing threats to people, nature business and infrastructure.
+Climate-related extreme events such as floods, droughts and forest fires pose increasing threats to people, nature, business and infrastructure.
 Geological hazards such as earthquakes, volcanic eruptions, and tsunamis are also threats affecting security.
-As EU Member States and Associated Countries face similar challenges, with disasters of changing types and surpassing national borders, Cluster 3 will develop solutions to be applied throughout the EU to keep up to date with the developments.
+As EU Member States and Associated Countries face similar challenges, including varied and evolving transnational disasters, Cluster 3 will develop solutions to be applied throughout the EU to keep up to date with the developments.
 Cluster 3 will also address environmental crime.
 It will help understand how to manage borders in case of potential large-scale movements of people, including those caused by environmental stress.
 It will promote environmental sustainability of security solutions.